sidgaikwad/motia/packages/docs/content/docs/examples/uptime-discord-monitor.mdx

 ---
+title: 'Uptime Monitor'
-title: 'Real-Time Uptime Monitoring: Building a Resilient Website Monitor with Motia'
+description: 'Real-Time Uptime Monitoring: Building a Resilient Website Monitor with Motia'
 ---

 In today's modern era, website uptime is critical for business success.
 Whether you're monitoring a personal blog or enterprise applications, you need a reliable system that can detect outages, send alerts, and provide visibility into your site's health.
 Traditional monitoring solutions often involve complex infrastructure and vendor lock-in, but there's a better way.